MapsPeople/docs/collections/_android/v2/tutorials/showuserlocationshowuserlocationfragment.md

 SupportMapFragment mMapFragment;
 ```

-The lat lng of the Venue
+The latitude and longitude of the Venue

 ```java
 static final LatLng VENUE_LAT_LNG = new LatLng( 57.05813067, 9.95058065 );
 ```

-Set the API key to the MI solution
+Set the API key to the MapsIndoors Solution:

 ```java
 if( !MapsIndoors.getAPIKey().equalsIgnoreCase( getString( R.string.mi_api_key ) ) )